We move the intelligence of the system to the moment where care happens.

 IDD waiver populations are the most complex, highest-acuity, most federally scrutinized cohort in HCBS.
 If the platform holds here — across population types, care settings, and regulatory environments — it holds for any HCBS population in any state.

-Cross-population, production-grade operating proof — IDD, aging, and personal care on a single shared infrastructure
+Cross-population, production-grade operating record — IDD, aging, and personal care on a single shared infrastructure

-Not a single-population pilot.
-Not a proof-of-concept requiring reengineering at scale.
-A platform tested across the full HCBS population spectrum — with the operational track record to demonstrate it.
+Not a single-population platform.
+Not a platform requiring reengineering at scale.
+A system tested across the full HCBS population spectrum with the operational record to demonstrate it.

 HCBS improper payment rates run 8–15% of total program spend nationally